docker-library/docs/eggdrop/content.md

 Please note that, even in daemon mode, the -i flag for docker run is required.

+## Adding scripts

+An easy way to add scripts would be to create a scripts directory on the host and mount it to /home/eggdrop/eggdrop/data.
+This would be accomplished by adding an option similar to

+	-v /path/to/host/scripts:/home/eggdrop/eggdrop/scripts

+to your docker run command line (and of course, don't forget to edit your configuration file to actually load it!)

 ## Exposing network ports

 If you want to expose network connections for your bot, you'll also want to use the -p flag to expose whichever port you specified in the config as the listen port (default is 3333).
 For example, to expose port 3333, add